json-iterator/json-iterator.github.io/api.md

 }
 ```

 The control is passive.
 You do not know what you will get back from `parser.next()`.
-The api force you to guard against all different cases.
-Compare to jsoniter:
+The api force you to guard against all kind of cases.
+Compared to jsoniter:

 ```
 while (iter.readArray()) {